 Gladiators and Gunners comprise a new possible enemy spawn in Theatre 3.
 These are the following attributes:

 - Gladiators (the rasengan robots) are damage-oriented frontline units.
-They are not heavily armored, but it is absolutely imperative that they are removed as soon as possible, due to a regenerating Force Shield.
+They are not heavily armored, but if you are trying to kill this node without HOC, it is absolutely imperative that they are removed as soon as possible, due to a regenerating Force Shield.

 Gladiators themselves are easily dealt with and since they start with less than 40% force shield, are possible to defeat without spending a BGM charge unlike other Paradeus units who have 100% shield.
 The way this stage is set up, if you use a Taunt fairy, the Gunners will be outside your attack range, allowing you to focus on killing the Gladiators before your Taunt falls.
 To deal with the Gunners, it is highly recommended that sure-hit DPS units are used due to their high evasion.
 ARs can be used here, but it is not recommended due to needing to chew through the Gladiator’s massive health reserves.